 The good news is that means there are a lot of option to fish depending on the conditions.
 If it’s calm and sunny the south and west edge has a lot of deepwater structure to fish.
 When the wind picks up, start chunking the shallows with jigs and plastics or crankbaits.
 There is also miles of mid-range flats to drift if that’s what you prefer to do.

-That’s a general breakdown of Leech Lakes fishing for walleyes by area.
+That’s a general breakdown of the Leech Lake fishing.
 Our advice: if you’re heading to Leech for the very first time is pick an area and learn it well.
 Each area has a good population of walleyes and chances are you’ll find the sweet spot that you’ll have all to yourself.